-The modern workplace is an space filled with invisible demands.
-Notification loops, fragmented workflows, and algorithmic tasking have left workers navigating an atmosphere of subtle cognitive drain.
+The modern workplace is a space filled with invisible demands.
+Notification loops, fragmented workflows, and algorithmic tasking have left workers navigating a subtle cognitive drain.
 As productivity software evolves at hyperspeed, the irony is that humans increasingly struggle with the biology of attention itself.
 This tension has prompted a new frontier in workplace design, one that treats the office as a form of cognitive interface rather than a backdrop for work.

 The corridor of painted tree-columns creates a sequence that functions almost like a neural pathway.
 Each color transition registers as a quiet perceptual cue: a reminder of movement, momentum, or reset.
 Far from aesthetic flourish, these interventions serve as analog interfaces that guide how attention expands and contracts throughout the day.